Securing Our Food: A Summer Undergraduate Research Fellowship at Virginia Tech 2017-2026

 Picture

-Sophie Pinton (VT-REEL 2017) is currently a Masters student conducting research in Food Science.
+Sophie Pinton (VT-REEL 2017) earned a Masters degree in Food Science.
+She now works as an R&D scientist at Brightseed.

 If you could go back in time, what advice would you give yourself on Day 1 of VT-REEL?